noefp/easy_gdb/README.md

     example_db/easy_gdb/install$ cd ../../

-You can run this command in a screen or in the background:
+To start the PHP server that run the service to show the web, you can run this command where you installed the example_db:
     example_db$ php -S localhost:8000

 In web browser (Chrome, Firefox, etc) go to: `localhost:8000/easy_gdb/`